sergiogs92/TopGames/README.md

 - Room Persistence Library.
 Offline first<br />
 - Using RxJava2 to handle data flow<br />
 - Using Extension Functions<br />
-- Unit testing each layer of the app<br />
+- Unit testing each layer of the app with Mockito, PowerMock<br />
 - UI testing with Espresso<br />